worldpeaceenginelabs/CESIUM-GUN/README.md

 # Why PWA?
 Deep insight into the realm of PWA - The future of the internet and apps
 Progressive Web Apps - PWA Roadshow: https://youtu.be/z2JgN6Ae-Bo

+# Repository

+## Installation
+npm install

+## Development
+npm run dev

+## Build
+npm run build

+then copy the content of the folder "dist" to Github and let Cloudflare Pages serve it via CDN.